-Choosing the right work boots for your horse isn't just a matter of style — it's all about protection, comfort and durability.
-From the different models (disciplines, fastenings, materials, with or without sheepskin) to care and maintenance, every detail counts.
+Choosing the right work boots for your horse isn't just about style — it's all about protection, comfort and durability.
+From the different models (disciplines, closures, materials, with or without sheepskin) to care and maintenance, every detail matters.
 OHLALA is here to help you see things more clearly and find the boots that suit your horse best.

 Every rider has asked themselves the question: which boots should I choose for my horse? 🤔

-The choice depends on several factors: your horse's conformation, ground conditions, the discipline, and your own preferences in terms of aesthetics and care.
+The choice depends on several factors: your horse's conformation, ground conditions, discipline, and your own preferences in terms of aesthetics and care.
 The goal?
-To combine effective protection with optimal comfort — without compromising on style 😉
+Combining effective protection and optimal comfort without compromising on style 😉

-Easy to fit and highly effective, showjumping boots protect the inside, outside and back of the legs.
+Easy to put on and highly effective, show jumping boots protect the inner, outer and back surfaces of the legs.
 Their job?
-To absorb impacts, particularly on landing when the tip of a hind hoof can strike the front tendon.
+Absorbing impacts — especially on landing, where the tip of a hind hoof can strike the front tendon.

-Their distinctive feature is that they are open at the front — a design that allows the horse to feel the pole if it touches it, and therefore to correct itself at the following fences.
+Their key feature is that they are open at the front — a design that allows the horse to feel the pole if it touches it, encouraging self-correction over the following jumps.

-Veredus - Olympus Vento Black Open-Fronted Boots x2
+Veredus - Olympus Vento open front boots black x2

 Closed boots up close: dressage vs cross-country ✨

-While open-fronted boots reign in showjumping, closed boots come into their own in other disciplines — particularly dressage and cross-country.
+While open boots reign in show jumping, closed boots come into their own in other disciplines — particularly dressage and cross-country.

 ✨ Closed boots for dressage

-In dressage, the priority is above all the protection and comfort of the horse during suppleness, engagement and collection work.
+In dressage, the priority is above all the protection and comfort of the horse during suppleness, engagement and collection exercises.

 -

-They fully wrap around the leg, which reduces the risk of rubbing or injuries caused by lateral movements.
+They wrap completely around the leg, which reduces the risk of rubbing or injuries caused by lateral movement.

 -

-They also help maintain good freedom of movement, without interfering with the precise locomotion required by the discipline.
+They also help maintain freedom of movement, without interfering with the precision of locomotion the discipline demands.

 -

-Neoprene models or those with a sheepskin lining are very popular for their comfort and elegant appearance in the arena.
+Neoprene models or those with a sheepskin lining are very popular for comfort and elegance in the arena.

-👉 In short: they protect against minor knocks and rubs, while offering a clean and elegant look.
+👉 In short: they protect mainly against minor knocks and rubs, while offering a chic and understated look.

 Our top 3 picks for dressage: